 2.1 Does the subdivision enhance local identify (sense of place), character and culture (e.g., through architectural style, landscaping, colors, project name (i.e. Signage)?
 Unique and interesting communities can be fostered by reflecting the values and cultures of their residents.
 By creating high quality communities through architectural style, landscaping and natural elements, it can be assured that the buildings (and the community) will retain their value and appeal over time.

-2.2 Will development of the subdivision contribute to heritage revitalization through the reuse, relocation, or rehabilitation of an existing structure or feature?
+Yes/No Describe: 2.2 Will development of the subdivision contribute to heritage revitalization through the reuse, relocation, or rehabilitation of an existing structure or feature?
 Contributing to heritage revitalization draws on the uniqueness and history of the community.
 Reuse, relocation or rehabilitation of heritage areas/buildings makes communities distinct and contributes positively to their image an sense of place/culture.
+Yes/No Describe: 2.3 Does the subdivision incorporate an public amenities or space for public gathering and activities (e.g., courtyards, town square, communal gardens, play areas)?
+Incorporating public gathering spaces and focal points promotes a sense of community provides opportunities for social interaction.
+Public amenities, particularly those that are table, also increase the marketability of the community.
+Yes/No Describe: 2.4 Have you consulted with all existing residents, land owners and adjacent municipalities within 1.6 km of the proposed development?

+Yes/No Describe:

+2.5 Is there something unique or innovative about your project that will enhance cultural and social sustainability or "sense of place or community", which has not been addressed in this workbook (e.g., creation of unique type of community, other sustainable features, contributions to the community)?

 Yes/No

-2.3 Does the subdivision incorporate an public amenities or space for public gathering and activities (e.g., courtyards, town square, communal gardens, play areas)?

-Incorporating public gathering spaces and focal points promotes a sense of community and provides opportunities for social interaction.
-Public amenities, particularly those that are adaptable, also increase the marketability of the community.

-2.4 Have you consulted with all existing residents, land owners and adjacent municipalities within 1.6 km of the proposed development?

-2.5 Is there something unique or innovative about your project that will enhance cultural and social sustainability or "sense of place or community", which has not been addressed in this workbook (e.g., creation of unique type of community, other sustainable features, contributions to the community)?
+Describe:

 3. Economic Considerations

-The importance of economic considerations in the development review process relate to the integrity of our ecological and economic systems and helps to ensure long term property through the responsible use of our resources.
-Economic sustainability enables the maintenance, service and support of communities without upward pressure on levies, property taxes and other development charges.
+integrit throug mainte nportance of economic considerations in the development review process relate to the ty of our ecological and economic systems and helps to ensure long term property the responsible use of our resources.
+Economic sustainability enables the enance, service and support of communities without upward pressure on levies, property and other development charges.

 3.1 Is any Class 1 or Class 2 (Canada Land Inventory) farmland proposed to be developed (and therefore taken out of agricultural production) as part of this proposal?

 The preservation of good agricultural land is important to future agricultural production.

+Yes/No

 Describe (including approximate amount)

-3.2 Does the subdivision have any features that will reduce the long-term costs to the municipality of operating and maintaining public services and infrastructure (e.g. reduce roads and pipes for servicing that will have to be maintained by the R.M.)?
+Does the subdivision have any features that will reduce the long-term costs to the sipality of operating and maintaining public services and infrastructure (e.g. reduce and pipes for servicing that will have to be maintained by the R.M.)?

-3.3 Does the development result in special or additional costs that are specific to this particular subdivision (e.g. special storm water issues, transportation, fences) that would not be fully recovered by municipal taxes?

-4. Regulatory Compliance

-4.1 Does the development comply with the policies and standards that are currently outlined in the Rural Municipality of Aberdeen Basic Planning Statement and Zoning Bylaw (assuming a rezoning must occur)?

-Comments:
+Yes/No

+Describe: